 6. Verification of the authoritativeness of the Connect OP

 A malicious OP may try to impersonate the user by returning the OpenID 2.0 Identifier that it is not authoritative for.
 Therefore, verifying that the OP is indeed authoritative for the OpenID 2.0 Identifier is imperative.
-To establish the authoritativeness for OpenID 2.0 Identifier, the RP MUST verify that one of the following verification rule holds.
+To establish that the OpenID 2.0 Identifier is authoritative, the RP MUST verify that one of the following verification rules holds:

 If the RP a priori knows that the authority hosted only one OpenID 2.0 OP and OpenID Connect OP each, the authority section of Authorization Endpoint URI is the same as the authority section of the OpenID 2.0 OP’s OP Endpoint URL.